Rjmoraza/GJP-Platform/README.md

 ### Backend

+Download the code into a folder in your system.
+This folder will be referred to as `[PLATFORM_ROOT]`

-Run the following command in the backend root folder:
+Run the following command in the `[PLATFORM_ROOT]` folder:

 ```bash
 sudo npm install
 ```

 This will install all the packages and dependencies required by the project.
-Then create a `.env` file in the backend root folder with the following variables:
+Then create a file with the route  `[PLATFORM_ROOT].env` with the following values:

 ```bash
 EMAIL=[email address of the system]